InseeFrLab/funcamp.sspcloud.fr/README.md

 yarn run deploy
 ```

+NOTE: With use [git LFS](https://git-lfs.github.com) to avoid tracking the assets (images and vieos)

 # Contributing to [docs.funcamp.sspcloud.fr](https://docs.funcamp.sspcloud.fr)

 The documentation website is not hosted via github page but with [gitbook.com](https://www.gitbook.com)